 I am a man in his early 30s, desiring an active and full hobby and gaming life.
-I am married to a fantastic woman and am the keeper/father of a cat and dog, neither of which are active hobbyists.

-My life as a gamer technically goes back to my early years when I would sit and play Monopoly, Parcheesi, Poker, or Rook with my grandma and great grandma.
-I was also one of those children born in the 80s who could hook up their own NES at four years old.
-It was that familiarity with video gaming that gave me my first taste of marathon gaming sessions with games like Mario Brothers, Ultima, Abadox, Time Lord, and Star Tropics, which I would play for hours and hours.
+My life as a gamer technically goes back to my early years when I would sit and play Monopoly, Parcheesi, Poker, Uno, or Rook with my grandma and great grandma.
+I was also one of those children born in the 80s who could hook up their own NES at three or four years old.
+It was that familiarity with video gaming that gave me my first taste of marathon gaming sessions with games like Mario Brothers, Ultima, Abadox, Time Lord, Metroid, and Star Tropics, which I would play for hours and hours.

 It wasn’t until middle school that I, coincidentally then a huge fan of J.R.R.
 Tolkien, discovered fantasy gaming.
 I started in with Magic the Gathering (about the time of 5th Edition and the Tempest Block) having been gifted with a deck by, of all people, my middle school principal who would watch me during lunch as I observed the school’s resident gamers during their tournaments.
 From there I discovered a fantastic little gaming/comic shop called White Cap Comics where I got into several other CCGs (Decipher’s Star Wars CCG and the X-Files CCG) and received an invite to play in a game of 2nd Edition Dungeons and Dragons.
 That was the invite I had been waiting for my whole life, I just didn’t know it at the time.